kwertyops/byte-of-python/src/dudraw_quickstart.md

 ## How do I use `dudraw`?

 Begin by creating a canvas of a specified size (in pixels), then issue graphics commands.
 When you are done, call the `show()`function and a window will appear with the image you have created.
+The parameter to the `show()` function is the number of milliseconds to display the image.
 Unless you set the scale, the default scale is from 0 to 1 on the x-axis and 0 to 1 on the y-axis.
 Here's a simple program, and the image it produces.

 ```python
 {{#include programs/dudraw_quickstart/mountain_and_sun.py}}